phil-hofmann/lpFun/README.md

-# NewFun
+# lpFun

-A package which uses Newton polynomials for function approximation.
+A package which uses l^p degree polynomials for function approximation and differentiation.

 ## Authors